johnnyreilly/google-apis-authentication-with-typescript/README.md

 ![Screenshot of calendars list response in the console](images/calendars-response.png)

-This demostrates that we're successfully integrating with a Google API using our refresh token.
+This demonstrates that we're successfully integrating with a Google API using our refresh token.

 ## Today the Google Calendar API, tomorrow the (Google API) world!

 What we've demonstrated here is integrating with the Google Calendar API.
-However, that is not the limit of what you can do.
-As we discussed earlier, Google has more than two hundred APIs you can interact with, and the key to that interaction is following the same steps for authentication that this post outlines.
+However, that is not the limit of what we can do.
+As we discussed earlier, Google has more than two hundred APIs we can interact with, and the key to that interaction is following the same steps for authentication that this post outlines.

-Let's imagine that you want
+Let's imagine that we want to integrate with the YouTube API or the GMail API.
+We'd be able to follow the steps in this post, using different [scopes for the refresh token appropriate to the API](https://developers.google.com/identity/protocols/oauth2/scopes#calendar), and build an integration against that API.

+The approach this post outlines is the key to integrating with a multitude of Google APIs.